elvismt/Ksl/README.md

 # CODE SAMPLE

-The code for this chart is as simple as
+The code for the chart is as simple as

     #include <QApplication>
     #include <Ksl/ChartWindow.h>